 Who is behind Pathoplexus?
 Who funds it?
 Pathoplexus is a transparent, non-profit association with members from 10 countries in 5 continents, and an Executive Board from around the globe.
 Pathoplexus’ members and Executive Board are committed to running Pathoplexus according to our Values.
 Pathoplexus is proud to work closely with PHA4GE, an international group working to establish better standards for public health and bioinformatics.
 PHA4GE was also key in helping to develop Pathoplexus from the ground up.

-At the moment, Pathoplexus is run completely on donations and volunteer efforts, thus is independent of influence by larger players, and is truly a community-driven project.
-We have received the following monetary assistance: legal advice for our GDPR statement via PHA4GE; contribution of contracted software developers via Prof Tanja Stadler, ETH Zurich; donation of AWS compute time via Prof Artem Babian, University of Toronto.
+At the moment, Pathoplexus is run almost entirely on donations and volunteer efforts, thus is independent of influence by larger players, and is truly a community-driven project.
+We have received the following monetary assistance: support for one software developer working on Loculus via a swissuniversities Open Research Data grant; legal advice for our GDPR statement via PHA4GE; contribution of contracted software developers via Prof Tanja Stadler, ETH Zurich; and donation of AWS compute time via Prof Artem Babian, University of Toronto.
 Aside from this, Pathoplexus has been created by and is powered by thousands of hours of donated time and effort by members of the bioinformatics community (see our members and development team).

 How does Pathoplexus fit in among existing pathogen sequence sharing databases?
 Pathoplexus is designed to be complimentary to the existing pathogen sequence database ecosystem.
 Data from Pathoplexus, as long as it is used and acknowledged according to the Data Use Terms, can be analyzed alongside any other dataset (if the other dataset also permits this), and always retains linked to the original source (where applicable), so that mixing data and deduplication are fully supported.